JacekDu/homepage/README.md

 This is the result of my participation in the course at YouCode - Internet Programming School (youcode.pl).
-This page is constantly improved with the knowledge and skills acquired on an ongoing basis during the course and is not the final version.
+This page is constantly improved with the knowledge and skills acquired on an ongoing basis during the course and is not the final version as yet.